 It's the fear of never being enough.

-The illusion that if you make everything perfect, so no one can put a finger on anything, then no one will see your shortcomings, your fear, and that you really don't know what the heck you're doing.
+It’s the illusion that if you make everything perfect so no one can put a finger on anything, then no one will see your shortcomings, your fear, and that you really don't know what the heck you're doing.

-Comparing your journey to others journey and expecting to be as far ahead as they are
+Comparing your journey to other’s and expecting to be as far ahead as they are

 Misery during the process if you do charge through and persevere

 Liz Gilberts says:

 3 steps to move past perfectionism

 I’ll give you 3 steps to move past perfectionism that I use.
 They work so well for me that I am now a “recovering perfectionist.”
 This means I create every day, I have created an online course, I interview creatives about their creating processes and I even do video.
 Something I never would have done before.
 Are you crazy?
 What would people think?
 My videos and blog posts are far from perfect and screw perfect anyway!
 I love writing and I’m surprisingly enjoying doing the videos too.
 Some crazy illusion of perfect is not going to stop me doing what I love.